 Deepstaria enigmatica and the Enigma of Gigantism in Deep Antarctica

-The 10-metre-wide behemoth, Deepstaria enigmatica resembles a thin sheet blowing in the wind as much as it is comparable to other members of the Cnidaria phylum.
+The 10-metre-wide behemoth, Deepstaria enigmatica is an oddity of the Cnidaria phylum.
 Due to its unique morphology, it was the first described member of the Deepstaria genus.
 Frederick Stratten Russell first identified the species in 1968.
 He named the genus as an homage to the Deepstar 4000 submersible and its creator Jacques Cousteau.
 The limited sightings still indicate widespread distribution but is typically found in Antarctic seas with a depth range of 829 to 1830 meters below surface.
 Some noteworthy physiological characteristics include:

 - Thin and wide bell (up to 10 metres in width).